 - Space Opera: The entire storyline from Conqueror on is called "As Embers Turn to Dust"

 - Transhumanism: A central theme to their lyrics.
-Titanborns, a group of 8 argumented people linked to Titans, are considered transhuman, as they have an almost limitless lifespan.
-Amyntas and Alithea, the main protagonists of the second half of Empyrean, Xenon, and Acheron, are two of the eight titanborns.
+Titanborns, a group of 10 augmented people linked to Titans, are considered transhuman, as they have an almost limitless lifespan.
+Amyntas and Alithea, the main protagonists of the second half of Empyrean, Xenon, and Acheron, are two of the ten titanborns.

 - Tyrant Takes the Helm: Another central theme.
-Most clearly in Conqueror and Vanquisher
+Most clearly in Conqueror and Vanquisher.
+The entire album Telesterion is this for Enyo.

 - Updated Re Release: Andromeda got a re-release 5 years after the storyline kicked off, and was re-recorded with better quality and improved orchestral tracks.